Read or Die (OVA): Story

-The first episode begins with a cold open, set in Washington DC, where the White House has been evacuated.
+The first episode begins with a cold open set in Washington DC.
+The action unfolds in medias res as President Cole evacuates the White House, surrounded by his bodyguards.
 The samurai Gennai Hiraga appears on top of the White House and annihilates it using a mysterious power.
-Later in the episode, it is revealed that the US Library of Congress has been attacked, although this is not actually shown.
+Later, it is revealed that the Library of Congress has also been attacked, although this takes place offscreen.

-Meanwhile, in Tokyo, Yomiko Readman gets her hands on an ultra-rare German first edition book, "die Unsterbliche Liebe" (or "The Undying Love").
-The book is dusty and dirty, but has sheet music handwritten in its pages, in the margins and on the blank pages in the back and front.
-Almost immediately she is attacked by a superhuman-like clone of Jean Henri Fabre riding a giant mecha grasshopper.
-He tries to steal her book, but she fights back and wins, exhibiting a superhuman ability to manipulate paper.
+Meanwhile, the story moves to Jinbo-cho, Tokyo.
+Yomiko Readman, during one of her crazed bookshopping sprees, claims an ultra-rare German first edition book, "die Unsterbliche Liebe" (or "The Undying Love"), which contains handwritten sheet music within its pages.
+Once outside, she is immediately attacked by a superhuman-like clone of Jean Henri Fabre riding a giant mecha grasshopper.
+He attempts to steal her book, but she fights back and wins, exhibiting a superhuman ability to manipulate paper.
 A man in a suit walks up to her moments later, asking "The Paper" to accompany him.
-We learn that Yomiko is an agent of the British Library special operations division, a group tasked to locating and protecting rare books worldwide.
+We learn that Yomiko is an agent of the British Library Special Operations Division, a spy organization tasked with locating and protecting rare books worldwide.

-A Library team, consisting of Yomiko and American operative Drake Anderson, is sent to investigate the attack at the US Library of Congress.
-Upon arriving to New York City, Drake and Yomiko meet fellow agent Nancy Makuhari (a.k.a.
-"Miss Deep"), who also turns out to have been sent by Joker to investigate.
-Yomiko and Nancy are assigned to work together, and various comic moments occur throughout the series as personality clashes occur between Nancy's suave, femme fatale character and Yomiko's extreme bibliomania and her meek, childlike demeanor.
-During the investigation, the three Library agents foil another attempt to steal the book, this one perpetrated by a clone of Otto Lilienthal.
+A field agent team, consisting of Yomiko and American operative/trained mercenary Drake Anderson, is sent to investigate the attack at the Library of Congress.
+Upon arriving in New York City, Drake and Yomiko meet fellow agent Nancy Makuhari (a.k.a.
+"Miss Deep"), who also has been sent by Joker to investigate.
+Yomiko and Nancy are assigned to work together, and various comical moments occur throughout the episodes as personality clashes occur between Nancy's suave, femme fatale character and Yomiko's extreme bibliomaniac, childlike demeanor.
+During the investigation, the three Library agents foil another attempt to steal the book, this time perpetrated by a clone of Otto Lilienthal.

-In London, Joker and the British Library staff uncovers evidence that someone has created various super-powered clones (or "I-Jin") of famous historical figures.
+In London, Joker and the British Library staff uncover evidence that someone has created various super-powered clones (or "I-Jin") of famous historical figures.
 The I-Jin, led by a clone of Ikkyu Soujun, are trying to steal the sheet music in Yomiko's book to reconstruct Ludwig van Beethoven's supposedly lost "Death Symphony," which causes anyone who hears it to commit suicide.
 The symphony figures in a plot to eliminate most of humankind, which Ikkyu sees as foolish, selfish and generally unworthy of life.